The quest for spiritual growth often means that a ‘Road to Damascus’ type of journey must be undertaken.

 For they bang and bruise and chip away at the personality shell, stripping and remoulding and letting more light in.

-If the spiritual seeker has remained true to their goal thus far and has not become disillusioned, then may they come upon a great mountain to be surmounted.
+If the spiritual seeker has remained true to their goal thus far and has not become disillusioned, then they may come upon a great mountain to be surmounted.
 This, the true seeker understands is the greatest of challenges.

 The further one scales this mountain of the mind, then the more ‘baggage’ is shedded as cumbersome and ‘unnecessary’ only weighing the seeker down.